UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

 .. admonition:: Exercises **FIX**

     - You can download the exercises from the course GitHub repo, under the "Exercises" directory: https://github.com/UPPMAX/R-python-julia-HPC/tree/main/Exercises
-    - On HPC2N, you can copy the exercises in a tarball from ``/proj/nobackup/snic2022-22-641/bbrydsoe/examples.tar.gz``
-    - On UPPMAX you can copy the exercises in a tarball from ``/proj/snic2022-22-641/nobackup/examples.tar.gz``

 .. admonition:: **Your expectations?**